 - You cannot work in a position or occupation that is inconsistent with the position or occupation in relation to which the visa was granted, or

 - You cannot work for another person or yourself while undertaking the employment in relation to which the visa was granted.

 Now, given you do not have to have a sponsor or endorser for this stream you might be a little confused as to how this condition applies.
 The answer is, it is a bit confusing.
 We strongly recommend you obtain migration advice to ensure you meet all these criteria before applying.

 How do I know that I am unable to make a valid application or that I am ineligible for any other temporary visas?

-I have been refused a visa whilst in Australia or I hold a bridging visa.
+I have been refused a visa whilst in Australia or I hold a ridging visa.
 Can I apply for this visa?